YousefEZ/TFL-c/README.md

 Structures:

-1. Station (struct): Holds the data about the station:
+Markup : 1.
+Station (struct): Holds the data about the station:
     a.     **id**: The index that station has in the array.
     b. **name**: Holds the name of the station.
     c.    **links_exhausted**: Flag (1 or 0), that indicates whether or not the links from the stations are already in the priority queue.